 Less grain based flat breads means easier digestion for those with sensitivity.
 Fewer additives to your foods means clean eating at its finest.
 Less pre-made, store-bought appie foods means fewer boxes, packaging & cost, so entertaining friends & family stays healthfully low on the impact.

-More olives & rosemary means more flavors of the Mediterranean.
+More olives & rosemary means more flavours of the Mediterranean.
 More simple recipes with few ingredients means your shopping list stays short.
 More foods that are allergy friendly means everyone can eat, so getting together can happen regardless of what & how you eat.

 Olive Studded Chickpea Rosemary Flatbread: